akael888/propre-sim/README.md

 ## Features

-- Simulate ProPresenter Display from a text editor
+- Simulating ProPresenter Display using a text-based editor via String parsing to a ProPresenter-stlye Slide
-- Authentication
-- Text Data parsing into a ProPresenter Slide
+- ProPresenter Slide Theme, stored in a Local Storage (Will improve this later in development)
-- ProPresenter Slide and Text Attribute Format Simulation
+- Users and Authentication
-- Preview Slide feature
+- Storing Multiple Slide on Users, utilizing Neon Database
-- To Be Added..

 ## Tech Stack

 - Next JS
-- To Be Added..
+- Neon Database

 ## Utils

 - Tailwindcss
+- Jest
+- Bruno
-- To Be Added..
+- Bycryptjs

 ## Screenshots